UKCloud/documentation/articles/draas/draas-sco.md

 At present, we've not enabled the ability for you to configure custom profiles.

-If the target RPO is exceeded, you and UKCloud will be notified via the Zerto Self-Service Portal.
+If the target RPO is exceeded, you and UKCloud will be notified via the Zerto Self-Service Portal (ZSSP).

 Factors that can affect the RPO are: